rcarver/config/README.md

       Created /etc/nginx/sites-available/example.com => /etc/nginx/sites-enabled/example.com
     Notify nginx

+You can also try a blueprint without specifying a cluster.
+Doing so uses a "spy" cluster to collect all of the variables required to execute the blueprint.

+    $ config-try-blueprint production

 ## What is a Blueprint

-A Blueprint uses one or more Patterns to describe a server.
-It may be configured via Variables from the current Node or the current Cluster.
+A Blueprint uses one or more patterns to describe a node.
+It may be configured via variables from the current node or the current cluster.
 Blueprints are stored in `blueprints/[name].rb`.

 ### How a Blueprint is executed

 Blueprint execution occurs in a few steps:

-1. **Accumulate** Recursively traverse all Patterns.
+1. **Accumulate** Recursively traverse all patterns.
-1. **Validate** Ensure that all Patterns have been defined correctly and that all Attributes have been set.
+1. **Validate** Ensure that all patterns have been defined correctly and that all attributes have been set.
 1. **Resolve** Detect conflicting Patterns.
-Mark duplicate Patterns to execute in *skip* mode.
+Mark duplicate patterns to execute in *skip* mode.
-1. **Destroy** If a previous execution exists, find any Patterns that executed previously but would not execute now.
-Mark those Patterns to execute in *destroy* mode.
+1. **Destroy** If a previous execution exists, find any patterns that executed previously but would not execute now.
+Mark those patterns to execute in *destroy* mode.
-1. **Execute** Execute all Patterns.
+1. **Execute** Execute all patterns.

 ## What is a Pattern